tarantool/docker/README.md

 ### `TARANTOOL_REPLICATION`

 Optional.
 Comma-separated list of URIs to treat as replication sources.
-Upon the start, Tarantool will attempt to connect to those instances, fetch the data snapshot and start replicating transaction logs.
+Upon start, Tarantool will attempt to connect to those instances, fetch the data snapshot, and start replicating transaction logs.
 In other words, it will become a slave.
-For the multi-master configuration, other participating instances of Tarantool should be started with the same `TARANTOOL_REPLICATION`.
+For a multi-master configuration, other participating instances of Tarantool should be started with the same `TARANTOOL_REPLICATION`.
 (NB: applicable only to versions later than 1.7)